 Deported Alien Charged With Immigration Violation

-The United States Border Patrol and Pennsylvania State Police, Clearfield Barracks, conducted the investigation leading to the indictment in this case.
+The Bureau of Customs and Border Protection and the Pennsylvania State Police conducted the investigation leading to the indictment in this case.

 An indictment is only a charge and is not evidence of guilt.
 A defendant is presumed innocent and is entitled to a fair trial at which the government must prove guilt beyond a reasonable doubt.